Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 > Depend on abstractions, not on concretions.

-This principle suggests we use duck typing to implement our classes.
+This principle suggests we abstract out any concrete implementations.
+We do not want our classes to have any hard coded dependencies, instead, they should be passed in when instantiating or setter method.
+This allows us to use duck typing when implementing out classes.
 We did this in the open/close principle above.

 ````ruby
 class FileParser